NREL/WETOStack/docs/workshop.md

   - Apache foundation
   - Linux foundation -->

-## Breakout 2: Broadly, in what direction should WETO software go?
+## Discussion 2: Broadly, in what direction should WETO software go?

-This breakout session follows an overview of the current WETO software portfolio including descriptions of the domain areas covered and states of maturity.
+This breakout follows an overview of the current WETO software portfolio including descriptions of the domain areas covered and states of maturity.
-Building on the discussions in [Breakout 1](breakout1) and the portfolio overview, this session focuses on defining the forward-looking technical and domain-specific topics that WETO software should pursue.
+Building on the discussions in [Discussion 1](discussion1) and the portfolio overview, this session focuses on defining the forward-looking technical and domain-specific topics that WETO software should pursue.
 The objective is to align the community's expectations around a future technical and programmatic